-TODAY The Northern Echo salutes the 334 British forces personnel and Ministry of Defence civilians who have died while serving in
+TODAY The Northern Echo salutes the 334 British forces personnel and Ministry of Defence civilians who have died while serving in Afghanistan since the

 On the day that the men of 3 Rifles are honoured with a parade to receive the Freedom of the Borough of Darlington, our front page carries the names of all

 those who have lost their lives in Afghanistan serving their country.

 Of these, 294 were killed as a result of hostile action.
 The other 40 died as a result of illness, non-combat injuries or accidents, or their cause of death has yet to be made official.

 Today, the first of three North-East ceremonies this week takes place in Darlington, when 3 Rifles – the battalion with its origins in the region – receives the Freedom of the Borough.

 Tomorrow, soldiers from 3 Rifles will parade in Stockton, and on Friday in Sunderland.

 Thousands of people are expected to take to the streets for the three parades to honour those involved.

 3 Rifles, which was previously the Durham Light Infantry and recruits from the North-East and North Yorkshire, recently returned from a tour of Afghanistan.

 Between October 2009 and April 2010, 30 members of 3 Rifles Battle Group lost their lives in the Sangin district of Helmand Province.
 Additionally, more than 100 soldiers were wounded.